Terrific lesser-known places near comfy, friendly B&Bs

 19 In the peak of summer, innkeeper Marci Palajac of House on the Hill Bed and Breakfast in Ellsworth recommends a visit to Lavender Hill Farm outside Boyne City, not far from her inn in Up North Michigan.
 “My guests love this place, but usually haven’t heard about it until they see the brochures I have.”

 20 Drawing on ancient tradition, a large lavender and herb labyrinth is the centerpiece at Cherry Point Farm and Market in Shelby.
-It’s more than worth the 20-minute drive from Hart House Bed and Breakfast in Hart, the 25-minute drive from three excellent B&Bs in Pentwater or the scenic 40-minute drive from three more great B&B choices in Ludington.
+It’s more than worth the 20-minute drive from Hart House Bed and Breakfast in Hart, the 25-minute drive from three excellent B&Bs in Pentwater or the scenic 40-minute drive from four more great B&B choices in Ludington.
 Innkeeper Ellen Alderink of Ludington House B&B said, “The market has lots of fresh produce and cherry everything.
 There is also a dining room for lunch.
 And don’t forget to try a cherry turnover.
 Mmmm.”

 21 For contrast — after you’ve meditatively followed the fragrant spiral paths of the labyrinth — bust out your inner yee-haw by renting an ATV, Jeep or dune buggy at nearby Silver Lake Sand Dunes.
 Loads of fun.
 Beautiful views.
 Then get back to your Up North Michigan B&B for a long, hot shower or a soak in a jetted tub.